TinyWeb CRLF Injection (CVE-2024-5193)

 end;

 The fix ensures that any CRLF characters in the URL path are stripped before being included in the Location header, preventing header injection attacks.
+This is the standard mitigation -- Apache, nginx, and IIS all strip or reject CRLF in header values.

-Proof of Concept
+Proof of Concept Analysis

 curl -i "http://target:80/test%0D%0AX-Injected:%20pwned"

-# Expected vulnerable response (TinyWeb <= 1.98):
+# Vulnerable response (TinyWeb <= 1.98):

 HTTP/1.1 302 Moved Temporarily